-Have the kids roll the dice and move to the appropriate square, then answer a question.
+Have the kids roll the dice, move to the appropriate square, and then answer a question.
 Each time they get one right, they get to roll again.
-The goal is to move from one side of the board to the other and be the first to land, and answer the question, on the final square.
+The goal is to move from one side of the board to the other, be the first to land, and answer the question on the final square.
 Your board could even be in the shape of a mouth, and each square is a tooth.
-Once you have played through a few times and exhausted all the questions, let the kids create more questions themselves by looking up facts on the Internet or at the local library.
+Once you have played through a few times and exhausted all the questions, let the kids create more questions by looking up facts online or at the local library.

 Play these games as they are, or adapt them to suit your own family.

-When it is time for your kids to take responsibility for their dental health, they will have fond memories of fun times with mom and dad learning about looking after their teeth.
+When it is time for your kids to take responsibility for their dental health, they will have fond memories of fun times with mim and dad learning about looking after their teeth.